birneee/soft-protocol-rust/rfc/src/main.md

 Two scenarios may happen:

-1. The clients previously stored checksum and the newly received checksum are identical: The file transfer will be resumed.
+1. The client's previously stored checksum and the newly received checksum are identical: The file transfer will be resumed.
-2. The clients previously stored checksum and the new received checksum are not identical: This implies, that the file changed server-side and the next data streams from the server will be inconsistent to the clients received data bytes.
+2. The client's previously stored checksum and the new received checksum are not identical: This implies, that the file changed server-side and the next data streams from the server will be inconsistent to the clients received data bytes.
 The client will therefore send another REQ with OFFSET set to 0 - which tells the server that the file needs to be sent starting from the first byte.

 {#acknowledgments}
 ## Acknowledgments
 Only DATA packets are acknowledged by the client.
 SOFT uses positive cumulative forward acknowledgements.
 The client should acknowledge each received DATA packet immediately.
-If the client receives a DATA packet with a higher sequence number than expected, it will immediately send an ACK with the sequence number of the next DATA packet it wants to receive.
+If the client receives a DATA packet with a higher sequence number than expected, it will immediately send an ACK packet with the sequence number of the next DATA packet it wants to receive.
-These duplicate ACKs are used by the server to detect packet loss and congestion (see (#congestion-control)).
+These duplicate ACK packets are used by the server to detect packet loss and congestion (see (#congestion-control)).

-Because the server might receive many dupliclicate ACKs for the same sequence number, the server should not interpret this as multiple packet losses.
+Because the server might receive many duplicate ACK packets for the same sequence number, the server should not interpret this as multiple packet losses.
-The server has to use a Packet Loss Timer (see (#timeout-values)), within this time multiple ACKs with the same sequence number do lead to retransmission and halving of the congestion window only once.
+The server has to use a Packet Loss Timer (see (#timeout-values)), within this time multiple ACK packets with the same sequence number do lead to retransmission and halving of the congestion window only once.

 Currently the protocol uses the "go-back-n" strategy in case of packet loss or packets received out of order.
 This means that if the client receives a DATA packet it is not expecting as the next packet, this packet is discarded and an acknowledgment indicating the sequence number of the next packet expected is sent.